top of page

 4. Seasonal Workforce & Tourism

-• Fly for the season, land for maintenance off-season; redeploy to fires/floods as needed.
+• Fly during the season, land for maintenance off-season; redeploy to areas affected by fires or floods as necessary.

 Radio, Backhaul, and Policy Notes (Rural Edition)

-• Bands & Devices: Use bands your handsets already support (low-band for reach, mid-band for capacity).
+• Bands & Devices: Use bands that your handsets already support (low-band for reach, mid-band for capacity).

-• Beams: One umbrella beam + sectorised beams for villages, schools, clinics.
+• Beams: One umbrella beam plus sectorised beams for villages, schools, and clinics.

 • Backhaul:

-• Primary: microwave to a hardened hilltop or metro POP.
+- Primary: Microwave to a hardened hilltop or metro Point of Presence (POP).

-• Policy steering: Keep terrestrial preferred where it exists; attach rural devices to HAPS when ground coverage is weak or absent.
+• Policy Steering: Maintain terrestrial preference where it exists; attach rural devices to HAPS when ground coverage is weak or absent.

-• Coverage-Everywhere Add-On: Simple consumer add-on for rural/road users (messaging/voice-first).
+• Coverage-Everywhere Add-On: A simple consumer add-on for rural and road users (messaging/voice-first).

-• Fixed Wireless Access (FWA): CPE in villages and farms; upgrade to fiber if uptake justifies it.
+• Fixed Wireless Access (FWA): Customer Premises Equipment (CPE) in villages and farms; upgrade to fibre if uptake justifies it.

-• Community Wi-Fi: HAPS backhaul + village APs; local employment for upkeep.
+• Community Wi-Fi: HAPS backhaul combined with village access points; local employment for upkeep.

 • Enterprise/Utility Bundles: SCADA, CCTV, telemetry with SLA-backed continuity.

-• Public Sector: Schools, clinics, emergency services as anchor tenants.
+• Public Sector: Schools, clinics, and emergency services as anchor tenants.

-• Coverage per platform (km² and population served)
+• Coverage per platform: Measured in km² and population served.

-• Disaster continuity: time-to-air, time-to-alert, public-safety attach success
+• Disaster continuity: Time-to-air, time-to-alert, and public safety attach success.

 180-Day Rural Rollout Plan

-• Pick the AOI, primary/secondary backhaul, and initial beam map.
+• Choose the Area of Interest (AOI), primary and secondary backhaul, and initial beam map.

-• File spectrum/airspace paperwork; pre-load policy & slices.
+• File spectrum and airspace paperwork; pre-load policy and slices.

-• Launch HAPS; verify attach and baseline KPIs; open coverage-everywhere add-on and FWA pilots.
+• Deploy HAPS; verify connections and establish baseline KPIs; launch coverage-everywhere add-on and FWA pilots.

-• Add 2–5 ground sites where traffic concentrates; lift mid-band capacity beams.
+• Add 2–5 ground sites where traffic concentrates; enhance mid-band capacity beams.

-• Prove dual backhaul failover; run a disaster drill; publish rural NPS & cost-per-km² results; green-light expansion.
+• Prove dual backhaul failover; conduct a disaster drill; publish rural Net Promoter Score (NPS) and cost-per-km² results; green-light expansion.

 Risks & Practical Mitigations